hivsuper/hivsuper.github.io/_posts/2024-04-19-Install Kafka in KRaft Mode Using Docker.md

 ## Kafka Verification
 ### In Kafka CLI
-1. Creating the Kafka topic `test-topic` with 3 partitions and a replication factor of 1
+1. Create the Kafka topic `test-topic` with 3 partitions and a replication factor of 1
 ```shell
 sh kafka-topics.sh --bootstrap-server localhost:9092 --topic test-topic --create --partitions 3 --replication-factor 1
 ```